 When Grace Church sought to construct a permanent home for their Powdersville congregation, they turned to McMillan Pazdan Smith to create a modern but welcoming facility in a rural setting.
 Planned as part of a larger shared campus, the building needed to be part of a cohesive whole while maintaining its own identity.

 The exterior look creates distinguished forms by use of the same metal panels in two separate shades and orientation.
 The entrances are set off by custom canopies and polished masonry.
 The resulting building is flexible and functional without sacrificing identity or missing the owner’s budget.
-The project completed in 2014 at a cost of $2,600,000.
+The project completed in early 2014.